wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

   ];
    gen_data['centaurproblem'] = [
     'and for whom metal is blasphemous',
-    'half of the year, and disappear with the feys during the other half', 'under the guidance of the stars',
+    ', but disappear with the feys half the year', 'under the guidance of the stars',
     'under the leadership of a Chevall',
-    'after the collapse of their civilization',
+    'since the collapse of their civilization',
     'and despise settlers',
   ];
    gen_data['bluedracopedetotem'] = [